-The load rating summary sheet, as shown in Section 4.2, shall be used, but should be modified as follows:
+The load rating summary sheet, as shown in Section 4.2, shall be used, but should be modified as follows when preparing the As-Designed load ratings:

 - In lieu of the typical As-Built and As-Inspected rating conditions, the Design Engineer shall modify the sheet to identify the rating as an As-Designed rating.
-This indicates that the rating has been based entirely on the design drawings and has not been built and/or verified in the field via inspection.
-Once construction is complete, the design or bridge inspection consultant will typically be responsible for verification of the design drawings, and updating of the ratings to reflect the As-Built condition.
-The bridge inspection consultant will be responsible for performing the As-Inspected ratings following design and construction. - For rehabilitation and repair design, the overall controlling ratings of the bridge should be shown on the summary sheet, including members unaffected by the design. - For all new bridges or new primary bridge members, the As-Designed superstructure rating summary section should include ratings for all design vehicles, as well as the standard design and legal vehicles specified in this manual for load ratings.
+This indicates that the rating has been based entirely on the design drawings and has not been built and/or verified in the field via inspection. - For rehabilitation and repair design, the overall controlling ratings of the bridge should be shown on the summary sheet, including members unaffected by the design. - For all new bridges or new primary bridge members, the As-Designed superstructure rating summary section should include ratings for all design vehicles, as well as the standard design and legal vehicles specified in this manual for load ratings.
 Inclusion of all additional design vehicles in the As-Designed load rating analysis is intended to serve as a verification of the design, whereas all design rating factors are expected to be greater than 1.00 at the Inventory Level.
 Refer to the NJTA Design Manual, Structures Design (current version) for design criteria.